madskristensen/TypeScriptDefinitionGenerator/README.md

 }
 ```

+The generated .d.ts file can then be consumed from your own TypeScript files by referencing `server.<typeName>` interfaces.

 ## Generate d.ts file from C#/VB
 To generate a .d.ts file, right-click any .cs or .vb file and select **Generate TypeScript Definition**.